gokulnpc/Java-Project/README.md

 - Demonstrates multitasking by launching multiple apps simultaneously
 - Manual testing of command responses and app lifecycle handling

+### 6. Real File System Integration

+- **Notepad** and **File Explorer** interact with the real file system:
+  - Files are saved and opened from the `~/JavOSFiles` directory in the user's home folder.
+  - Notepad auto-saves the current file every 30 seconds if there are unsaved changes.
+  - Notepad maintains a list of recent files for quick access.
+  - File Explorer displays all files in the `~/JavOSFiles` directory and allows users to open or delete files.

 ## Setup & Usage

 **Default Login Credentials:**